Scoldingatom205/E-Commerce-Data-Analysis/README.md

   - Developed a dynamic Tableau dashboard to visualize performance metrics and answer ANY ad-hoc business question.

 ## Future Work
-- **Automate the Pipeline** using and Orchestration tool like Mage or Airflow
+- **Automate the Pipeline** using Orchestration on Google or tools like Airflow
 - **Implement Quality Checks** using small test data to see if result is what is intended